FraPorta/ExpRobExercises/README.md

 The simulator launchfile also contains the Smach_viewer launch which allows to visualize better the current state and the transitions between states.

 ## Working hypothesis and environment
-The main working hypotesys that conditionate all the project is that the robot and the user are purely and simply simulated by software components: for the user the voice commands and the pointing gestures are simply represented by ros messages sent at random, for the robot the movements on the map are only a random sleep time and a couple of int values that represent its position on the map, updated when the sleep time is over.
+The main working hypotesys that conditionate all the project is that the robot and the user are purely and simply simulated by software components: for the user the voice commands and the pointing gestures are simply represented by Ros messages sent at random, for the robot the movements on the map are only a random sleep time and a couple of int values that represent its position on the map, updated when the sleep time is over.
 Also the map is simulated using a couple of int values for the total length and width and a couple of values for each important position on the map (home, user, robot).

 ## System’s features
 The main feature of the system is the state machine which controls the behaviour of the pet, which is coded in such a way that it can be used also in a more complex and close to reality application.\
-Another feature is the fact that even simulating at a very high speed (like 100 times the real time) the system does not fail and, even if this is irrealistic, it works fine and it is possible to observe a lot of iterations in a short time that give an idea of the average behaviour of the pet.
+Another feature is the fact that even simulating at a high speed (like 100 times the real time) the system does not fail and, even if this is irrealistic, it works fine and it is possible to observe a lot of iterations in a short time that give an idea of the average behaviour of the pet.
 Doing this, it can be observed that even if the randomness of the system is quite high, the architecture does del with that well and does not make errors in retrieveng and executing the commands given by the user.

 ## System’s limitations
 The user and home positions on the map are predefined before starting the architecture and they do not change during the execution.\